- 6.4.1 Keyring Plugin Installation

 keyring_file

-stores keyring data in a file local to the server host.
-This plugin is available in MySQL Community Edition and MySQL Enterprise Edition distributions as of MySQL 5.7.11.
-See Section 6.4.2, “Using the keyring_file File-Based Plugin”.keyring_encrypted_file
+: Stores keyring data in a file local to the server host.
+Available in MySQL Community Edition and MySQL Enterprise Edition distributions as of MySQL 5.7.11.
+See Section 6.4.2, “Using the keyring_file File-Based Keyring Plugin”.keyring_encrypted_file

-stores keyring data in an encrypted file local to the server host.
-This plugin is available in MySQL Enterprise Edition distributions as of MySQL 5.7.21.
-See Section 6.4.3, “Using the keyring_encrypted_file Keyring Plugin”.keyring_okv
+: Stores keyring data in an encrypted, password-protected file local to the server host.
+Available in MySQL Enterprise Edition distributions as of MySQL 5.7.21.
+See Section 6.4.3, “Using the keyring_encrypted_file Encrypted File-Based Keyring Plugin”.keyring_okv

-is a KMIP 1.1 plugin for use with KMIP-compatible back end keyring storage products such as Oracle Key Vault and Gemalto SafeNet KeySecure Appliance.
-This plugin is available in MySQL Enterprise Edition distributions as of MySQL 5.7.12.
+: A KMIP 1.1 plugin for use with KMIP-compatible back end keyring storage products such as Oracle Key Vault and Gemalto SafeNet KeySecure Appliance.
+Available in MySQL Enterprise Edition distributions as of MySQL 5.7.12.
 See Section 6.4.4, “Using the keyring_okv KMIP Plugin”.keyring_aws

-communicates with the Amazon Web Services Key Management Service for key generation and uses a local file for key storage.
-This plugin is available in MySQL Enterprise Edition distributions as of MySQL 5.7.19.
+: Communicates with the Amazon Web Services Key Management Service for key generation and uses a local file for key storage.
+Available in MySQL Enterprise Edition distributions as of MySQL 5.7.19.
 See Section 6.4.5, “Using the keyring_aws Amazon Web Services Keyring Plugin”.

-A keyring service interface for keyring key management (MySQL 5.7.13 and higher), accessible at two levels:
+A keyring service interface for keyring key management (MySQL 5.7.13 and higher).
+This service is accessible at two levels:

-SQL interface: In SQL statements, call the user-defined functions (UDFs) described in Section 6.4.8, “General-Purpose Keyring Key-Management Functions”.
+SQL interface: In SQL statements, call the functions described in Section 6.4.8, “General-Purpose Keyring Key-Management Functions”.

 C interface: In C-language code, call the keyring service functions described in The Keyring Service.